jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/README.md

 #### By Jonathan L. Moran (jonathan.moran107@gmail.com)
 From the Self-Driving Car Engineer Nanodegree programme offered at Udacity.

-This is Course 2: Sensor Fusion in the Self-Driving Car Engineer Nanodegree programme taught by Dr. Antje Muntzinger and Dr. Andreas Haja.
+This is Course 2: Sensor Fusion in the Self-Driving Car Engineer Nanodegree programme taught by Dr. Antje Muntzinger, Dr. Andreas Haja, Dominik Nuss and Andrei Vatavu.

 ### Course Objectives